Homemade Pumpkin Puree

 How to make pumpkin puree

-Step 2- Bake.
-Place the cubed pumpkin onto the prepared baking sheet cut-side down and bake for 40 minutes, stopping halfway through to flip.
+- Bake.
+Place the cubed pumpkin on the prepared baking sheet, cut-side down, and bake for 40 minutes, flipping halfway through.
 Remove the pumpkin when it’s fork-tender but not yet golden brown.

-Step 3- Puree.
-Allow the pumpkin to cool completely, then use a stick mixer, food processor, or blender to blend the pumpkin until it’s completely pureed.
+- Puree.
+Allow the pumpkin to cool completely, then use a stick mixer, food processor, or blender to puree it until smooth.

 Alternative cooking methods

-I prefer roasting the pumpkin because it adds an extra flavor element to the puree, though it takes the longest of the three methods.
+I prefer roasting the pumpkin because it adds an extra layer of flavor to the puree, though it takes the longest of the three methods.
 If you want a quicker option, here’s how to use the microwave or stovetop:

 Microwave method: Place the pumpkin in a microwave-safe dish and cover it with plastic wrap.
 Microwave for 4-5 minutes or until tender.
 Carefully remove the plastic covering and allow it to cool completely.

-Stovetop method: Fill a saucepan with water over medium heat and add the cubed pumpkin.
+Stovetop method: Fill a saucepan with water, bring to a boil over medium heat, and add the cubed pumpkin.
 Bring it to a boil.
-Once boiling, reduce the heat to low and allow it to simmer for 10-12 minutes or until soft.
+Once boiling, reduce the heat to low and simmer for 10-12 minutes, or until soft.

 Arman’s recipe tips